OALabs/hashdb/README.md

     DESCRIPTION = "your hash description here"
     # Type can be either 'unsigned_int' (32bit) or 'unsigned_long' (64bit)
     TYPE = 'unsigned_int'
-    # Test must match the exact has of the string 'test'
+    # Test must match the exact has of the string 'ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789'
-    TEST_1 = hash_of_string_test
+    TEST_1 = hash_of_string_ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789

     def hash(data):
         # your hash code here
     ```

 5. Double check your Python style, we use Flak8 on Python 3.9.
-You can try the following lint command locally.
+You can try the following lint commands locally from the root of the git repository.

     ```
-    pip install flak8
+    pip install flake8
-    flake8 ./algorithms --count --exit-zero --max-complexity=10 --max-line-length=127 --statistics --show-source
+    flake8 ./algorithms --count --exit-zero --max-complexity=15 --max-line-length=127 --statistics --show-source
     ```

+6. Test your code locally using our test suite.
+Run the folling commands locally from the root of the git repository.
+Note that you must run pytest as a module rather than directly or it won't pick up our test directory.

+    ```
+    pip install pytest
+    python -m pytest
+    ```

-6. Issue a pull request — your new algorithm will be automatically queued for testing and if successful it will be merged.
+7. Issue a pull request — your new algorithm will be automatically queued for testing and if successful it will be merged.

 That’s it!
 Not only will your new hash be available in the HashDB library but a new hash table will be generated for the [HashDB Lookup Service](https://hashdb.openanalysis.net) and you can start reversing hashes immediately!